List of Soul Reapers in Bleach: Characteristics

 Soul Reapers can only be seen by other spiritually aware beings, which excludes most humans.
 They age at a much slower rate than humans and can be injured and die, yet are able to resist most injuries unless considerably great.

 All Soul Reapers possess a zanpakutō (斬魄刀), a katana which reflects aspects of the user's soul and personality.
 A zanpakutō has a symbiotic connection with its owner, its spiritual embodiment possessing similar traits to its owner and evolving to reflect its Soul Reaper's power.
 By learning the name of the sword's spirit, and through training, Soul Reapers can unlock more powerful transformations of their zanpakutō.
 The first transformation, known as a shikai (始解) which acts like a binding contract between a Soul Reaper and the sword, changes the zanpakutōs appearance to so the owner can facilitate its special abilities to its fullest.
 The second transformation, known as bankai (卍解), is an ability normally seen in Soul Reaper captains that requires ten years minimum to master.
 Once achieved, the Soul Reaper can unlock the full potential of their zanpakutō, increasing their own power several times over.
-Though rare, it is possible for two people to manifest the same zanpakutō and spirit.
-This is considered the ultimate taboo of the Thirteen Court Guard Squads and the individuals who manifest the spirit are forced to fight to the death to determine the zanpakutōs true master, as in the plot of Bleach: The DiamondDust Rebellion (2007).
 Many Soul Reapers manage to use kidō (鬼道), a form of magic that can be performed by reciting a specific incantation.
 Most of the kidō spells seen in the series are used as attacks, defensive measures, or to bind others, though they can also serve more specialized needs such as healing wounds or communication over long distances.
 Spells are ranked on a scale from 1 to 99, indicating their complexity and overall power.
 Low-level spells can, however, be very effective when performed by a skilled kidō user, such as Byakuya Kuchiki.